krafczyk/IS457_Shell_Container/README.md

 # IS457 Homework 8

+For Homework 8 we will be exploring the unix style command shell.
+We are providing two primary ways to gain access to a unix command shell.
+The first is through Whole Tale (WT), and the second is through Docker.
+Try to use WT first and if the service is down or you prefer, you can try the Docker method.
+Both are listed here.

+## Using Whole Tale

+1. Go to the whole tale website https://wholetale.org/ and press the large button 'Access Whole Tale'
+2. Select University of Illinois at Urbana-Champaign from the drop-down list of institutions and complete the Single Sign On page.
+3. You should now be at the WT dashboard.
+Click on the 'COMPOSE' tab at the top of the page.
+4. Enter a name for your tale in the 'Tale name:' text box in the 'Compose' window on the left of the page.
+5. Select the 'Jupyter Notebook' entry under the 'Environments' window on the upper right of the page.
+6. Press the 'Launch New Tale' button, and wait for jupyter to be launched.
+7. Within the Jupyter window, we now will upload the necessary files.
+Click the 'Upload' button in the Jupyter window and select all necessary files for this homework.
+8. After all data necessary has been uploaded, Select the 'New' drop-down menu which is next to the 'Upload' button, and select the 'Terminal' option.
+This will launch a bash terminal which we will now use for Homework 8!

 ## Installing Docker

 One option for students is to get an ubuntu environment using docker.
 This will require ~2GB of storage space, but will provide you with an ubuntu environment under your control.